krdashev/krdashev/README.md

     Frameworks: Django, React, Angular, Flask, Spring, Express
     Tools: Git, Docker, Kubernetes, AWS, GCP

+##Founder and CEO of FusionX 💡

+In addition to my programming and ethical hacking work, I'm also the founder and CEO of FusionX, a startup that aims to create sustainable technologies to help combat climate change.
+Our current projects include developing a water desalinator and a portable nuclear fusion power supply (although this one may be a bit of a stretch for now!).

+At FusionX, we believe that sustainable technology is the key to a brighter future, and we're committed to doing our part to make that a reality.
+We're always looking for talented individuals to join our team, so if you're passionate about creating sustainable technology, please don't hesitate to reach out!

 ## Contact Me 📫

 Feel free to reach out to me via email or social media if you want to collaborate on a project or just say hello!